 How to Grow and Care

-Astrophytums are not vigorous plants, and they require a lot of patience to reach their full potential.
+Astrophytums are not vigorous plants, requiring a lot of patience to reach their full potential.
 Keep regularly watering and feeding them during the growing season and repot annually to give them space to develop.
-They need a temperate, dry winter, and make sure not to overwater them to avoid rotting their roots.
-If given sufficient care, they will develop marvelous flowers once they reach maturity.
+They need a temperate, dry winter and ensure they do not overwater to avoid rotting their roots.
+They will develop marvelous flowers if given sufficient care once they reach maturity.
 Watch out for common cactus pests like aphids and scale, as well—these can often be taken care of by a good eco-friendly pesticide or simply wiped away with a cloth.

 - Back to genus Astrophytum